Gwennid/zambia_batwa/results/revisions_NatureCommunication/f3test/readme.md

-This are results of the f3 to test admixture from the Batwa from Uganda and the Sabue from Ethiopia.
+These are results of the f3 to test admixture from the Batwa from Uganda and the Sabue from Ethiopia.